Beetlesarecoolerthanme/README/README.md

 ### ✦  In this art show you will learn the important information you need to know about me , so please , settle in your seat .

 ### ✦  Also , huge warning before the performance starts . .
 I am a MINOR !
 That's right .
 So , be careful of what you say and how you interact with me .

+### ✦  With that out of the way , now , the show may begin .